Losing Weight When Busy Life Gets In The Way

 TIP: Organising your refrigerator and pantries isn’t just good housekeeping.
 It will also help you eat better and save time, no matter how crazy and busy your schedule.

 #2.
 Plan Your Meals

 Along with planning your workout schedule for the week, plan your diet too.
-Write down easy-to-make, healthy and travel-friendly lunches to pack to work.
+Write an easy-to-make, healthy and travel-friendly lunch to pack to work.
 Cooking your meals yourself will help you keep an exact tab on your calorie consumption.